zazmarga/py-shop-trip/README.md

 Distance between customer and shop is a distance between their locations in km.
-Round printed to two decimal places.
+Round printed value to two decimal places.